 - Easy to get coverage for virtually any kind of truck online.

 - A large insurer may not provide all the personal support a new trucker may need.

 - Many of the discounts Progressive is famous for may not be available to new drivers.

 - Progressive has relatively high overhead because of its big and expensive national advertising campaigns.

-- Coverage is not available in all locations.
+- Not available in all 50 states yet

 The Hartford: A highly ethical and reputable insurance company

 - One of the oldest, most established insurers in the United States.